sahilsandhu/Sudoku-Solver-using-Open-Cv/README.md

 2. find the corners of the largest contour of the image using findcontours
 3. get the index of the point using the operator.itegetter
 4. Now we have 4 corners of the sudoku from the image, nnow we can crop and wrap the rectangular secttion from the image.
-# Extractin the digits from the sudoku
+# Extracting the digits from the sudoku
 1. Now infer 81 cells of equal size from the extraced images
 # Predicting the digits
 1. Here, we can predict the digits using the keras and MNIST dataset.